julianobrasil/simplestaking/README.md

 This folder contains the following subfolders:

 - models: Most interfaces used in the project are inside this folder
-- api: The service that access txstats.com api is located here
+- api: The service that access tzstats.com api is located here
-- store: all @ngrx files are here
+- store: all `@ngrx` files are here

 ## `views` directory